-The main alternative to open bypass surgery is balloon angioplasty or stenting of the iliac arteries.
+The main alternative to open bypass surgery is balloon angioplasty or stenting of the arm arteries.
 This is a radiological keyhole procedure and has fewer risks and complications than open aortic surgery.
 Unfortunately not every case is suitable for this easier procedure.
-Your doctor may recommend bypass from the same artery in the pelvis (iliofemoral bypass) but this involves an abdominal incision.